Carnagion/dissertation/diss/diss.typ

 === Calculated Take-Off Times

-In addition to a hard time window, a departure $i$ might be subject to a Calculated Take-Off Time (CTOT) slot $C_i$, during which it should take off.
+In addition to a hard time window, a departure $i$ might be subject to a Calculated Take-Off Time (CTOT) slot, during which it should take off.
 Typically, a CTOT has a tolerance of -5 to +10 minutes (i.e. five minutes before and ten minutes after $c_i$) and its time window can thus be defined by its earliest (start) time $u_i$ and latest (end) time $v_i$; however, this model makes no such assumptions and allows for customizable CTOT tolerances per departure.

 Much like a hard time window, a departure cannot take off before $u_i$, but it may be scheduled after $v_i$ -- although this is heavily penalized.